 Most often, parents are the first to notice signs of Fragile X, such as missed developmental milestones, behavioral problems, or attention problems.
 Depending on the mutation and related disorders, the symptoms may be more pronounced, or may change as the child ages.
 Conditions caused by Fragile X, or occurring concurrently, often include:

 Individuals born with Fragile X often experience a lifetime of difficulties with learning, attention, and socialization.
 The CDC has noted that about half of all families managing care of someone with Fragile X report that the disorder caused a significant financial burden.
 Parents often find themselves with a large financial burden related to healthcare, therapies, home modifications, requirement to reduce hours or cease working, in-home care, and other medical costs.

 Find out More about Wrongful Birth and Your Rights

-Because wrongful birth is such a complicated and heavily controversial area of the law, if you have questions about wrongful birth, lawsuits, or how to get help, contact Birth Injury Guide to speak with one of our attorneys.
+Because wrongful birth is such a complicated and heavily controversial area of the law, if you have questions about wrongful birth, lawsuits or how to get help, contact Birth Injury Guide to speak with one of our attorneys.
 Our team of attorneys manage cases involving medical malpractice or negligence, medical errors, birth injuries, and wrongful birth.
-To schedule a free review of your case, or to get answers to your questions, fill out our online form.
+For a free review of your case, or to get answers to your questions, fill out our online form.